CHILD CARE CERTIFICATE PROGRAMS

 Textbook Information: Textbook is required and must be purchased at the student’s expense.

-Prospective students are strongly encouraged to check with their licensing representatives to determine each program’s applicability toward state requirements.
+Prospective students of the FCCPC Certificate program are strongly encouraged to check with their licensing representatives to determine each Florida daycare license program’s applicability toward DCF requirements.

 Settings: Birth through Five